MiguelMorgado2/BASE-PROJECT-NPM-/README.md

     - Purpose:

         - Passes the caught error to the handleError function for structured handling and logging.
-        - This allows consistent error processing across your automation framework.
+        - This allows consistent error processing across our automation framework.

     - Parameters Passed: